 Bachelor of Science in Nursing

 We’re proud of our successful graduates!
-99% of 2018 graduates from the School of Nursing were employed or in graduate school within six months of graduation.
+99% of recent graduates from the School of Nursing were employed or in graduate school within six months of graduation.
 Check out Cedarville’s other placement rates.

 Prepared to Serve

 Zach Ragle shares how his Cedarville education prepared him to care for patients both physically and spiritually as an emergency room nurse.

 Bringing Hope and Healing to Nicaragua